tkiat/my-writings-public/blog/software/os/btrfs-recover.md

 # Btrfs Filesystem: Recover My Files from the Unbootable Disk

-My Btrfs Guix System couldn't boot, and it happened the second time!
-I considered migrating to another hard disk but I would use a more boring filesystem like ext4 this time.
+My Btrfs Guix System couldn't boot and it happened the second time!
+I was not sure whether the cause is the lack of [microcode updates](https://libreboot.org/faq.html#microcode) from Libreboot project but anyway I considered migrating to another hard disk.
+I decided to use a more boring filesystem (ext4) this time.

 ## Recover My Files